IEEE REGION 8, RUSSIA SECTION CAS CHAPTER

 Nizamov R.K.
 (Vice-Chairman) , Doctor of Technical Sciences, professor, rector of Kazan State University of Architecture and Construction

 Varlamov O.V.
-(Vice-Chairman), Doctor of Technical Sciences, Chairman of the Institute of Radio and Information Systems, IRIS, IEEE Member
+(Vice-Chairman), Doctor of Technical Sciences, Chairman of the Institute of Radio and Information Systems, IRIS, Senior member IEEE

-Vasiliev Y.V., Doctor of Technical Sciences, professor, head.
+Vasiliev Yu.E., Doctor of Technical Sciences, professor, head.
 Department “Road building materials” MADI

 Vdovin E.A., Cand.
 Tech.
 Sciences, Associate Professor, Vice-Rector on Research, head.
 Department “Roads, bridges and tunnels” of Kazan State University of Architecture and Construction